rocky-linux/documentation/docs/gemstones/markdown-demo-v2.md

 #### Changing the title

-By default, the title will equal the type qualifier in titlecase.
+By default, the title will equal the type qualifier in the title case.
 However, it can be changed by adding a quoted string containing valid Markdown (including links, formatting, ...) after the type qualifier:

 !!! note "Phasellus posuere in sem ut cursus"